ntmkimm/Routing-Chain-Of-Thought-Question-Answering/README.md

 python solver-routing.py
 ```

-It will:
+Automatically select the correct model (classification or multiple-choice or math solving),
-- Automatically select the correct model (classification or multiple-choice),
+Generate chain-of-thought reasoning and final answers save to `/output`.
-- Generate chain-of-thought reasoning and a final answer.
+**Inputs** for inferencing one sample are **a list of premises** and **a list of questions** to answer based on the provided premises.

 ## Notes